An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Discussion

 \section{Discussion}

-The results of both an imbalanced and balanced dataset depict an enhancement in the performance of the proposed transformer-based fine-tuned DistilBERT model.
-The fine-tuned version of the DistilBERT model showed 98.90\% training and 97.50\% testing accuracy on an imbalanced dataset whereas this model showed 99.07\% training and 98.48\% testing accuracy on the balanced dataset.
-Although these results show that the model's performance on a balanced dataset is quite better than an imbalanced dataset, the difference is not so high, approximately 1\%.
+The results of both an imbalanced and a balanced dataset depict an enhancement in the performance of the proposed transformer-based fine-tuned RoBERTa model.
+The fine-tuned version of the RoBERTa model showed 98.57\% training and 97.96\% testing accuracy on an imbalanced dataset, whereas this model showed 98.94\% training and 98.45\% testing accuracy on the balanced dataset.
+Although these results show that the model's performance on a balanced dataset is quite better than on an imbalanced dataset, the difference is not so high, approximately 0.49\%.
 This demonstrated that the fine-tuned version performs well in an imbalanced dataset.
 Additionally, the performance shows that the optimized model performed better than other previous studies.

-Besides, this research work also answered the “How was the model performed?" and “Why was it performed?" using XAI, motivated from recently published book by Sarker \citep{sarker2024ai}.
-Two well-known Explainable and interpretable techniques are utilized for the model understanding.
-It is more difficult to understand how DistilBERT makes its predictions because, as we know, it is a complex model.
+Additionally, this research work also addressed the questions “How was the LLM model performed?" and “Why was it performed?" using XAI, as motivated by the recently published paper by Sarker \citep{sarker2024llm}.
+The author highlighted the potentiality of the LLMs by addressing the technical, ethical, and societal challenges, focusing on fairness, transparency, transparency, explainability, and trust.
+By summarizing and understanding this potential research scope with direction, two well-known explainable and interpretable techniques are utilized in our research to understand the model’s decision.
+It is more difficult to understand how RoBERTa makes its predictions because, as we know, it is a complex model.
 These AI techniques aided in gaining an understanding of the model's decision-making process.
-Both LIME and Transformer Interpret highlighted the areas of the text that are more responsible for the classification of the phishing of safe email.
+Both LIME and Transformers Interpret highlighted the areas of the text that are more responsible for the classification of phishing or legitimate emails.
 This highlights areas worked with words or sub-words, making the decision more understandable for humans, and users can also comprehend it easily.
-Mainly, those techniques calculated each word or sub-words numeric value or weight where some words indicate positive value and some negative.
+Mainly, those techniques calculated each word or sub-words numeric value or weight, where some words indicate positive value and some negative.
 Words with calculated higher positive values are more important for classifying the predicted class, while those with more negative values do not support the predicted class.
 This experimental analysis showed the transparency of the model in this phishing email classification task.
+Although those methods show almost similar explanations, but in some word cases their explanation not agreed due to their different functionality.
+But this can create serious confusion which one solved in this work, with LITA.